punchanabu/gpt-3.5-discord-bot/README.md

       node index.js
    ```
 ## Usage
-- You can type your prompt start with !ask
+- You can type your prompt start with !ask in which your bot has the permission to read and send the message
    ```bash
       !ask What is the meaning of life?
    ```